-Now that the peppers are readily available I was keen to try.
+Now that the red bell peppers are readily available I was keen to try.
 I told S that I am going to make a gravy using bell pepper.
-He was quite surprised and sounded a little sceptical too but I was super excited to try the red pepper in a gravy, somehow I found the concept too inviting and new too.
+He was quite surprised and sounded a little sceptical too but I was super excited to try the red pepper in a gravy, somehow I found the concept too inviting and innovative too.

 1 red bell pepper cubed